 Monsters Of The Deep is at first glance a very good looking game, most of the levels/locations are bright and colorful.

-The Fishing mechanics works really good on both controller schemes, Dualshock 4 controls works fine and while far from as immersive as with the Move controllers it still offers one of the best fishing mechanics i have seen in a dualshock fishing game before.
+The Fishing mechanics works really good on both controller schemes, Dualshock 4 controls work fine and while far from as immersive as with the Move controllers it still offers one of the best fishing mechanics i have seen in a DualShock fishing game before.